 Third party apps:

-Quicken 2007 will not make backup files if started from an APFS volume.
+Quicken 2007 will not make backup files on an APFS volume.

-Some 32-bit applications will work under 10.13 but this is the last macOS to support them.
+Some 32-bit applications will work under 10.13 but this is the last macOS to support them "without problems."

 What you Should Do Now to Get Ready for High Sierra